© 2023 CyberNews - Latest tech news,

 Streaming and Netflix performance

 Our research team performed tests with various streaming services to see which ones each VPN can unblock.
 With NordVPN, the process was simple and successful with almost all streaming sites.
-Meanwhile, Norton Secure VPN struggled with such platforms as Netflix and Hulu.
+Meanwhile, Norton VPN struggled with such platforms as Netflix and Hulu.

-PlatformNordVPNNorton Secure VPN
+PlatformNordVPNNorton VPN

 Netflix✅ Yes❌ No